 If you’re stocking up for an emergency, or simply bought too much at the store, here are the best ways to freeze cheese & a few pitfalls to avoid.

-- Place the cheese in your freezer in it’s original container or another air-tight freezer container.
-Zip bags work great for this, just make sure you lable them clearly.
+Place the cheese in your freezer in its original container or another air-tight freezer container.
+Zip bags work great for this, just make sure you label them clearly.